GITEX 2011: Redefine the Future

 On the other hands, one of the few failures we could think about is the low footfall witnessed by GITEX in 2008 amid the financial crisis.
 This could not but leave us to point out that customers—individuals and businesses—will certainly not be interested in spending money on new TVs, computers, or software solutions.

-Hidden costs for expats in the UAE
+Rising healthcare costs concern for employers in UAE